Sergei Kharitonov: Post-Strikeforce

 In his next appearance, Sergei defeated Tyler East via second-round TKO at Tech-Krep Fighting Championship - Prime on March 21, 2014.

-Kharitonov was expected to face Satoshi Ishii on November 11, 2014 at M-1 Challenge 53: Battle in the Celestial Empire.
+Kharitonov was expected to face Satoshi Ishii on November 11, 2014, at M-1 Challenge 53: Battle in the Celestial Empire.
 However, Ishii withdrew from the bout due to injury.
 He instead faced Kenny Garner at the event, which took place on November 25, with Kharitonov winning via doctor stoppage in the third round.

 M-1 Global

-Kharitonov faced Alexei Kudin on November 15, 2013 at M-1 Challenge 43.
+Kharitonov faced Alexei Kudin on November 15, 2013, at M-1 Challenge 43.
 He won the fight via TKO in the second round.

-Kharitonov beat Kenny Garner at M-1 Challenge 53 on November 25, 2014 via TKO (doctor stoppage) in 3 round.
+Kharitonov beat Kenny Garner at M-1 Challenge 53 on November 25, 2014, via TKO (doctor stoppage) in 3 round.

-In the rematch he wins over Kenny Garner again on July 3, 2015 at M-1 Challenge 59 via TKO in the first round.
+In the rematch he wins over Kenny Garner again on July 3, 2015, at M-1 Challenge 59 via TKO in the first round.

 Bellator MMA

-On February 3, 2016 it was announced that Kharitonov had signed with Bellator.
-Kharitonov made his debut against Javy Ayala on November 4, 2016 at Bellator 163.
+On February 3, 2016, it was announced that Kharitonov had signed with Bellator.
+Kharitonov made his debut against Javy Ayala on November 4, 2016, at Bellator 163.
 He lost the fight via knockout in the first round.

 Kharitonov faced Chase Gormley at Bellator 175 on March 31, 2017.
 He won the fight via knockout in the first round.

 Kharitonov faced Roy Nelson in the Bellator 207 co-main event on October 12, 2018.
 He won the fight via knockout in round one.

 After the Nelson fight, Kharitonov signed a new multi-fight contract with Bellator and headlined Bellator 215 against Matt Mitrione on February 15, 2019.
 Unfortunately, the bout ended in a No Contest just 15 seconds into the first round after Mitrione landed an accidental groin strike and Kharitonov was unable to continue.

 Kharitonov faced Mitrione in an immediate rematch six months later at Bellator 225 on August 24, 2019.
 He won the fight via TKO in the second round.

 Kharitonov headlined Bellator 234 against Linton Vassell on November 14, 2019.
 He lost the fight via TKO in the second round.

 Kharitonov faced Fernando Rodrigues Jr. at World Total Kombat Federation 5 on February 23, 2020.
 He claimed the WTKF Heavyweight Championship via second-round knockout.

 Next, Kharitonov was supposed to rematch Linton Vassell in May 2020, but the bout was scrapped due to the COVID-19 pandemic.

 Kharitonov faced Oli Thompson at MFP Parus Fight Championship on November 7, 2020.
 He won the fight via first-round knockout.

-Kharitonov faced Cheick Kongo on August 20, 2021 at Bellator 265.
+Kharitonov faced Cheick Kongo on August 20, 2021, at Bellator 265.
 He lost the fight via a rear-naked choke in round two.

-Parus FC & Eagle FC
+Parus FC

 Kharitonov defended his Parus FC Heavyweight Championship against Fábio Maldonado at an Parus FC event on November 6, 2021.
 He won the bout via TKO in the first round.

+Eagle FC

-Kharitonov, as a replacement for Antônio Silva, faced Tyrone Spong on January 28, 2022 at EFC 44.
+Kharitonov, as a replacement for Antônio Silva, faced Tyrone Spong on January 28, 2022, at EFC 44.
 He won the fight by technical knockout in the second round.